nhabibi/Bioinformatics_Projects/Daphnia/README.md

 - **Nextflow-Daphnia Multiomics Analysis**
   This is a Nextflow pipeline designed for multi-omics analysis of Daphnia data.
 It orchestrates the integration of metabolomics and RNA sequencing data for a more comprehensive analysis.

-Feel free to explore the scripts and methods used in the analysis!